MasterOfJunk/OrionDoc/source/index.rst

 ..
 Orion Project documentation master file, created by sphinx-quickstart on Sat Oct  7 18:57:47 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+HAHAHAHAHA DODAŁEM COŚ!

 Welcome to Orion Project's documentation!
 =========================================